tessercat/daoistic-book/blog/setting-the-bar/content.md

 因其所有
 而並用之

-Society today has high expectations and blames us when we don't measure up, gives us hard jobs and punishes us when we don't succeed, sends us on dangerous missions and executes us when we aren't brave.
+Society today sets a high bar and blames us when we don't measure up, gives us hard jobs and punishes us when we don't succeed, sends us on dangerous missions and executes us when we aren't brave.
 People respond